Whether you buy your dog food or make it yourself, your dog needs a balanced diet to stay healthy. That includes a mix of:

 Vitamins and minerals.
 These are needed for many of the chemical reactions in your dog's body, such as building bones and keeping them strong.

-Your dog can get all the vitamins and minerals he needs in "balanced" dog food, including:
+Your dog can get all the vitamins and minerals he needs in "complete and balanced" dog food, including:

 Dogs don't have to have vitamin C in their food because their bodies make it.